tarjoilija/zgen/README.md

 zgen
 ====

 A lightweight plugin manager for ZSH inspired by Antigen.
+Our goal is to have a minimal overhead when starting up the shell because nobody likes waiting.
+The script generates a static init.zsh file which does nothing but sources your plugins and appends them to fpath.
+The downside is that you have to update your plugins manually.

+My current zgen setup takes 193ms to load where Antigen took 830ms with the same plugins.

 ## Usage